-Andrew grew up in Ohio, received an Environmental Studies degree from Bucknell University in Pennsylvania, and has worked within several sectors of the food & water world.
-Working with the Bureau of Land Management in Wyoming he documented the recession of Aspen stands, researched grazing techniques and the impacts of different livestock management practices, and was introduced to old standard top-down approach towards improving management practices.
-Afterwards, uninspired by top-down change, Andrew moved to Boston where he co-founded a wiki-based website devoted to ethical consumerism by providing product life-cycle information to everyday consumers.
+Andrew grew up in Ohio and has worked within several areas of safe healthy food & water.
+Working with the Bureau of Land Management in Wyoming he documented the recession of Aspen stands, researched grazing strategies, and documented watershed impacts of livestock management practices.
+This work largley employed the old standard top-down approach towards improving management practices.
+Afterwards, uninspired by top-down change, Andrew moved to Boston where he co-founded a wiki-based website devoted to ethical consumerism.
+Consumer Conscience provided product life-cycle information to everyday consumers.
 Having learned a lot from this first entrepreneurial experience, Andrew moved to the Bay Area in 2007 following his passion for food and the environment and found meaningful work with the Multinational Exchange for Sustainable Agriculture (MESA).
-Working with MESA for 3 years, Andrew expanded the farmer training program's outreach by developing a new website, better tech systems, and by visiting with potential organic host farms across the country.
+Working with MESA for 3 years, Andrew expanded the farmer training program's outreach by developing a new website, better tech systems, and by cultivating potential organic host farms across the country.
 In early 2010, seeking more hands-on work with local communities, Andrew left MESA to help start another non-profit, Planting Justice.
-Since then, Andrew has worked with Planting Justice as a Permaculture Designer, Director of the Landscaping Program, and in May of 2015 Andrew began his current position with Planting Justice as the Farm Manager of the organization's 5-acre food forest in El Sobrante.
-Also in 2010, Andrew became a member-owner of Clean Water Components - an online-retail shop that specializes in providing information and supplying components to folks who are installing greywater and rainwater systems.
+Since then, Andrew has worked with Planting Justice as a Permaculture Designer, Director of the Landscaping Program, and Orchard Manager of the organization's 5-acre food forest in El Sobrante.
+In 2010, Andrew became a member-owner of Clean Water Components - an online-retail shop that specializes in providing information and supplying components to folks who are installing greywater and rainwater systems.